The ABCs of the transformation of Rio de Janeiro*

 Centro Integrado de Comando e Controle (Integrated Command and Control Center) In May 2013, Rio’s state government inaugurated this facility, meant to integrate public safety and rescue forces, especially as they respond to needs arising from the upcoming mega-events.

 Choque de Ordem (Shock of Order) Within a historical context of lax law enforcement, Mayor Paes instituted a policy in 2009 to crack down on informal street workers; homeless people and crack users, illegally parked cars; and commercial, public health and safety, security and aesthetic chaos on the beach.
 He put hundreds of traffic control aides into the streets of Rio.
-Rio has also instituted, like São Paulo, a controversial policy of forced institutionalization for crack users.

 City Council (Câmara dos Vereadores) An elected body of 51 members, many of whom have ties to paramilitary, evangelical groups and/or personal fiefdoms.
 As is the case with elected officials at all levels of government, as set out in the federal constitution, the council members don’t represent specific areas of the city, but are elected at large.
 They rarely propose substantive policy, functioning instead as a rubber stamp on the Mayor’s initiatives.
 Meu Rio (see below) monitors key sessions.